Updated March 28.

 A rare cookiecutter shark bite has been reported in Hawaii.

-Eric Schall and friend Steve Gruenwald flew to Hawaii to swim across the Kaiwi Channel.
+Eric Schall and friend Steve Gruenwald flew to Hawaii to swim across the Kaiwi Channel March 18.

 Gruenwald attempted the swim last year but became ill near the halfway mark and had to stop.
 Unfortunately, the same thing would happen this year.

 “I swam through a man-o-war as did my tandem partner [Gruenwald],” Schall told Tracking Sharks.
-“After my partner become sigk and got out, I swam through what I thought was another man or war.
-Except this time, when I went to brush it away, it didn’t just collapse, It stayed attached.
+“After my partner became sick and got out, I swam through what I thought was another man or war.
+Except this time, when I went to brush it away, it didn’t just collapse, it stayed attached.
 So I grabbed it and pulled it off my body.
 I could fell it wiggling, so I knew it wasn’t a jelly fish and I can feel the hole in my belly.”

 The 58-year-old swam up to a support kayak to and explained what happened.
 That is when the reality of the situation kicked in.